Recruitment videos are officially a business buzzword amidst the pandemic.

-Videos that accurately represent your brand, company culture, and showcase your employee value proposition will get you better candidates than ever before.
+Videos that accurately represent your brand, and company culture, and showcase your employee value proposition will get you better candidates than ever before.

-Candidates will be able to relate to your working environment through your recruitment video, and self assess their position at your workplace, giving you a closer match, and a set of people that will ensure a better cultural fit.
+Candidates will be able to relate to your working environment through your recruitment video, and self-assess their position at your workplace, giving you a closer match, and a set of people that will ensure a better cultural fit.

 Videos are inherently a promotional medium.

 They check the tick marks for everything you would see for promotions.
 You can use recruitment videos to sell your employee value proposition.
 Plus, they can showcase you in the market as a great employer.

 You can establish your workplace values, culture, vision, and get your brand in front of a larger audience.